menu

 One of the benefits of Murdo is that there is very little traffic.
 The average commute to work is 15.85 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-Murdo is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Murdo doesn't have a public transportation system that people use for their commute.

 Demographics